Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_task.md

 - IP Address List
 You can start syncing only if the WiFi IP address matches one of the specified addresses.
 You can also directly add the current IP address your device is connected to through the IP selection list.
 You can use wildcards for the filter. (e.g: 192.168.100.\*, 192.168.\*.\*.)

+### Allow  sync with all IP addresses (include public)

+Enables synchronization on all IP addresses.
+However, SMB server scan cannot be performed.

 ### Shows advanced options